-A while ago Google indicated SSL would become more important.
+A while ago Google indicated TLS would become more important.
 They didn’t specify how exactly, but as you can imagine, a lot of SEOs got over excited.

-My understanding of these free SSL certificates are just self signed certificates, meaning there is no real layer of security.
-That’s why I haven’t bothered with it myself.
+My understanding of these free TLS certificates on their own are just self-signed certificates, meaning there is no real layer of security.

-CloudFlare is worth having for any site.
-It adds a protective layer, caches your pages and can improve performance.
+Cloudflare is worth having for any site.
+It adds a protective layer, caches your pages and improves performance.